thotham30/BTA_Tendermint/README.md

 # Tendermint Protocol Visualizer

-An interactive web-based visualization tool for understanding and demonstrating the Tendermint consensus protocol, featuring real-time simulation of Byzantine fault-tolerant consensus with configurable network conditions and Byzantine node behaviors.
+An interactive web-based visualization tool for understanding and demonstrating the Tendermint consensus protocol, featuring real-time simulation of Byzantine fault-tolerant consensus with configurable network conditions, Byzantine node behaviors, and **Quorum Certificate (QC) tracking**.

 ## Overview

 This project provides a comprehensive educational and testing platform for the Tendermint Byzantine Fault Tolerant (BFT) consensus protocol.
 It simulates a network of validator nodes reaching consensus through multiple rounds of voting (prevote and precommit phases) while visualizing liveness and safety properties in real-time.
+The visualizer now includes **full Quorum Certificate generation and display**, showing cryptographic proofs of validator agreement at each stage of consensus.

 ## Byzantine Node Simulation - Quick Reference